 Ten years ago, we saw an opportunity to harness the impact investing movement and build new tools at the intersection of the capital markets and public policy to deliver better outcomes for our communities.
-We’ve made strong progress since, from launching our first Social Impact Bond and establishing our advisory practice, to unlocking donor-advised funds, pioneering the Career Impact Bond, and creating new graduate school loan options for DREAMers.
+We’ve made strong progress since, from launching our first Social Impact Bond and establishing our advisory practice, to exploring donor-advised funds, pioneering the Career Impact Bond, and creating new loan options for DREAMers.

 In our impact investing work, we see finance as a means for improving lives.
 Building investments that achieve real impact compels us to focus on what matters: not the number of people served or the deals formed, but the lives transformed.